Asymptotic geometry at infinity of quiver varieties: Abstract

 \section{Abstract}

 Using an approach developed by Melrose to study the geometry at infinity of the Nakajima metric on the reduced Hilbert scheme of points on $\bbC^2$, we show that the Nakajima metric on a quiver variety is quasi-asymptotically conical ($\QAC$) whenever its defining parameters satisfy an appropriate genericity assumption.
 As such, it is of bounded geometry and of maximal volume growth.
 Being $\QAC$ is one of two main ingredients allowing us to use the work of Kottke and the second author to compute its reduced $L^2$-cohomology and prove the Vafa-Witten conjecture.
-The other is a spectral gap for the Hodge-deRham operator associated with an exact $3$-Sasakian wedge metric that we obtain using the Weitzenb\"ock formula of Semmelmann and Weingart on quaternionic-K\"ahler manifolds.
-This yields in particular a generalization and a different proof of the vanishing theorem in cohomology originally obtained by Galicki and Salamon for closed $3$-Sasakian manifolds.
+The other is a vanishing theorem in $L^2$-cohomology for exact wedge $3$-Sasakian metrics generalizing a result of Galicki and Salamon for closed $3$-Sasakian manifolds.